80+ Best Day of the Dead Food and Drink Recipes

-Día de los Muertos is a colorful celebration of life and like most Mexican holidays it includes a festive spread of food and drinks.
-To celebrate, I’ve put together a collection of recipes from a few of my favorite bloggers – some are time-honored and traditional while others are contemporary interpretations of classic recipes.
+Día de Muertos is a colorful celebration of life and like most Mexican holidays, it includes a festive spread of food and drinks.
+Therefore, to celebrate, I’ve put together a collection of Day of the Dead recipes – some are time-honored and traditional, while others are contemporary interpretations of classics.
 Needless to say, there’s a little something for everyone to join in on the fun!
-Check the table of contents below and be sure to pick out your favorite Day of the Dead recipe.
+Check the table of contents below and be sure to pick out your favorite Day of the Dead food and drinks to make this year.

-NON-ALCOHOLIC DRINK RECIPES FOR DAY OF THE DEAD
+HOT DRINKS FOR DAY OF THE DEAD

 MEXICAN HOT CHOCOLATE, OAXACA STYLE

-On Day of the Dead, drinks such as Mexican hot chocolate are placed on altars in order to lure the spirits of loved ones back to the living world. – Lola’s Cocina
+On Day of the Dead, drinks such as Mexican hot chocolate are placed on altars in order to lure the spirits of loved ones back to the living world.

 ATOLE DE ARROZ